September 6, 2019The Four Cloud Transformation Capabilities of an Adaptive Analytics Fabric

 - Does the distributed nature of data increase security risks?

 - What are users doing with the data they download?
 Where is it ending up?

 - Are users sharing data to external parties with no auditability?

-If you’ve been paying attention, you may think there has to be some sort of relationship between fast, agile secure analytics and virtualization and you would be correct.
-The abstraction that virtualization provides is the critical missing piece to maintaining native security benefits while layering in additional security concepts and technologies without giving up on the agility and performance requirements your business consumers care about.
+If you’ve been paying attention, you may think there has to be some sort of relationship between fast, agile secure analytics and data virtualization and you would be correct.
+The abstraction that data virtualization provides is the critical missing piece to maintaining native security benefits while layering in additional security concepts and technologies without giving up on the agility and performance requirements your business consumers care about.